 Prior to that, Suzanne oversaw the seventh season of Inspiring West Virginians, a radio, television and WV Learning Media project, and produced the network’s 2016 Gubernatorial Candidates forum and Supreme Court candidates forum.

 Following the devastating floods in southern West Virginia in June, 2016, Suzanne led a team of producers in delivering the Emmy-nominated one-hour television special Inside Appalachia: West Virginia’s 1000 Year Flood.

 In the fall of 2016, Suzanne and fellow producer Russ Barbour won the National Educational Telecommunications Association’s Best Documentary Award for Jay: A Rockefeller's Journey.
 The 2-hour film focuses on the life and half-century career of John D. Rockefeller, IV, and was distributed by NETA nationally to PBS stations.

-Her past projects have included producing and hosting live television studio programs, documentaries, multiple radio series, community events and film screenings, and contributing reports to the network's ongoing news and public affairs programs.
+Her past projects have included producing and hosting live television studio programs, documentaries, multiple radio series including the 5-year, award-winning Aging With Grace & Dignity series, community events and film screenings, and contributing reports to the network's ongoing news and public affairs programs.

 Suzanne is also a 2016 graduate of the Leadership West Virginia program, the recipient of the national Pew Charitable Trust’s Batten Award for Excellence in Civic Journalism, the Edward R. Murrow Award for Investigative Reporting, two Emmy awards, a PRNDI award, several West Virginia Associated Press Broadcasters Association awards, and the Lifetime Achievement Award by the Virginias’ Associated Press Broadcasters Association.